 6. Explore Auyuittuq National Park on Baffin Island.

-This enormous park is accessible by boat from Pangnirtung in the summer, and by plane in the winter.
+This enormous park is accessible by boat from Pangnirtung in the summer.
 It’s home to Mt.
-Thor, the world’s highest sheer cliff and a popular BASE-jumping destination.
+Thor, the world’s highest sheer cliff.
 Nearby is the thematically-named Mt.
 Asgard, a double-peaked, flat-topped mountain that’s considered to be one of the most technical flat-wall climbs in the north.

-If you aren’t interested in climbing but you still want to explore, hike to more welcoming Ulu Peak with a local guide that you can hire via Parks Canada, or hike and snowshoe (depending on time of year) through Akshayuk Pass with Parks Canada or with an outfitter like Inukpak Outfitting.
-The park can be dangerously remote and full of polar bears, but the scenery is magnificent; the park’s waterways are home to packs of narwhals and ringed seal families, and arctic foxes are everywhere.
+If you aren’t interested in climbing but you still want to explore, hike to more welcoming Ulu Peak with a local guide that you can hire via Parks Canada, or backpack, ski, or snowshoe (depending on the time of year) through Akshayuk Pass with an outfitter like Inukpak Outfitting.
+The park can be dangerously remote and there is a risk of encountering polar bears, especially along the eastern coast of the park, but the scenery is magnificent; the park’s waterways are home to packs of narwhals and ringed seals, and arctic foxes are everywhere.

 Be aware that you need permits to enter the park, as well as a safety briefing from Parks Canada.
 If you’re traveling independently, you must organize these for yourself in Pangnirtung or Qikiqtarjuaq.